 Team up with a colleague or a neighbour.
 If you know someone who works with or near you and cycles to work, ask if you can meet them and ride in together for a week or two.
 Even the busiest and most daunting commute will feel much more achievable if you can tuck in behind an experienced cyclist, follow their line and learn their tricks for dealing with busy junctions or confusing roundabouts.
 Most cycle commuters are enthusiastic about cycling and will be glad to help someone make the transition to commuting by bike.

 Unless your commute is a substantial distance or over tricky terrain, you don’t need to spend a fortune on a high-end bike and fancy clothing and accessories.
 However, if you are going to ride to work every day it is worth making sure you can commute comfortably and carry the necessary luggage.
-If you don’t have a bike or there’s only a rusting death-trap in the garden shed, then consider borrowing or hiring one for a week to see how you find it.
+If you don’t have a bike or there’s only a rusting death-trap in the garden shed, then consider borrowing or hiring one for a week to see how you find it (schemes such as Cycle Boost in South Yorkshire and Better By Bike in the West Country offer free 1-month loans so you can try riding to work without having to buy a bike; see if there is a similar service in your area).
 If you live near a Brompton Dock you can try cycling to work a few times for less than £20 and increasingly bike shops are offering good, well-equipped bikes for short-term hire at reasonable prices.
 If you decide cycling to work is for you, it is well worth looking into Cyclescheme: if your employer is signed up you can make substantial savings on new bikes and equipment.

 Other than a bike, you don’t need to worry too much: the majority of people who cycle to work do so in their work clothes.
 If you want to ride to work whatever the weather or if you have a demanding route, water-proof panniers and/or a change of clothes at work might help: through trial and error you’ll quickly work out the routine and equipment that suit you best.
 (There is also a substantial corner of the internet dedicated to information about cycling gear if you need guidance).
 The only ‘must’ is to make sure you have a good lock: the police recommend spending at least a tenth of the value of your bike on a lock.